Editor's note: This article was updated on Feb. 12, 2020.

 Minnesota’s first female senator wants to become the US’s first female president.
 Say hello to Sen. Amy Klobuchar (D-MN).
 Psst...her last name is pronounced KLOH-buh-shar.
 You’re welcome.

 Before taking on Capitol Hill, she was a corporate lawyer and Hennepin County attorney in MN.
-She’s been a senator since 2006, and has become really popular in the Midwest.
-There, she’s made herself known as a moderate Democrat who’s gotten support from red voters and worked with Republicans on things like combatting human trafficking and confronting the opioid epidemic.
+She’s been a senator since 2006, and has become popular in the Midwest.
+She’s known as a moderate Democrat who’s gotten support from red voters and worked with Republicans on things like combatting human trafficking and confronting the opioid epidemic.

 The Elephant in the Room